MadROM Mud Script Authoring Guide

 ~

 Use $o, $O, number($o), name($o), objtype($o), and objval3($o) only when an object context exists.
+For broad hand-in logic, use give_prog all and branch inside the block.

 Testing With MUDSIM